Travel guide

 How many GB does a travel photographer need?

-It depends on whether you back up RAW and video data or only publish light versions.
-For a week of intense work with cloud copies, 20 GB or more is a reasonable minimum; for long tours, a larger plan or top-ups are advisable.
+It depends on whether you back up RAWs and video via data or only publish light versions.
+For a week of intense work with cloud backups, 20 GB or more is a reasonable minimum; for long tours, a larger plan or top-ups are advisable.
 If you back up via Wi-Fi at night, you'll use significantly less data.

 Can I upload 4K video with an eSIM?